 This dish is very easy to make but requires a little forethought as you need to pop the cauliflower in the oven for about 45 minutes.

-Please see the printable recipe card at the bottom of this post for full instructions.
+This is a summary only.
+Please see the printable recipe card at the bottom of this page for full instructions.

 Chimichurri Uses